sdouglas/cmp/pages/cmp-administration/computer-support/email-support.md

 - The server is running SSL please use this for outgoing and incoming email.

 Any issues or problems with your cmpmail account please send a email to <span class="e">support / cmp, ucsf, edu</span>

-### Campus Email Accounts

-The campus has a Microsoft Exchange 2007 Server.
-This server provides email and calendar support for all Staff, Faculty, Students and Post-docs.

-**How to create a mail@ucsf.edu account**. *If you would like a campus email accout and do not have one already the following info needs to be provided in a support ticket:*

-- your UCSF payroll name
-- your UCSF employee ID (NOTE: HHMI employees are assigned a special one for this purpose)
-- your current email (An email address where we can contact you with your infomation)
-- your lab or group that you are associated with

 ### Archiving Your CMP Email